japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

   jobId: Int): ShuffleMapStage
 ----

-createShuffleMapStage creates a xref:scheduler:ShuffleMapStage.adoc[ShuffleMapStage] for the given xref:rdd:ShuffleDependency.adoc[ShuffleDependency] as follows:
+createShuffleMapStage creates a scheduler:ShuffleMapStage.md[ShuffleMapStage] for the given rdd:ShuffleDependency.md[ShuffleDependency] as follows:

 * Stage ID is generated based on <<nextStageId, nextStageId>> internal counter

-* RDD is taken from the given xref:rdd:ShuffleDependency.adoc#rdd[ShuffleDependency]
+* RDD is taken from the given rdd:ShuffleDependency.md#rdd[ShuffleDependency]

-* Number of tasks is the number of xref:rdd:RDD.adoc#partitions[partitions] of the RDD
+* Number of tasks is the number of rdd:RDD.md#partitions[partitions] of the RDD

 * <<getOrCreateParentStages, Parent RDDs>>